Resources

 The most robust way of minimizing the impact of staff unavailability is to allow employees to swap shifts to plug these unexpected gaps.

-The idea of shift swaps, or shift trades, can create anxiety for some managers.
-Giving employees the option to swap shifts with each other seems to fly in the face of shift planning.
+The idea of shift swaps, or shift replacements, can create anxiety for some managers.
+Giving employees the option to request shift replacements seems to fly in the face of shift planning.
 A shift trade policy can actually be a benefit to both the staff and the company when properly managed.
-Not only does it help fill the gaps caused by unexpected staff shortages, but almost half of workers say that they consider flexibility the most important benefit when job hunting.
+Not only does it help fill the gaps caused by unexpected staff shortages, but 87% of workers now want to have more control over their work schedules.

 If you still handle your shift planning using spreadsheets or pen and paper, then tracking and implementing shift trade requests does become exponentially more complicated.
-Scheduling software makes the process painless by allowing employees to make their requests digitally while empowering managers to offer open shifts to specific workers.
+Scheduling tools make the process painless by allowing employees to make their requests digitally while empowering managers to offer open shifts to specific workers.
+Any changes or requests will be instantly available to both employees and management through notifications through employee communications software.

 Shift planning is less intimidating when you approach it fully prepared and break it down into a methodical process.
 Taking control of shift planning doesn’t just make the life of managers less stressful, but it also results in more efficient use of your employees and a company culture that is less likely to be derailed by staffing issues.

-There’s nothing involved in this process that can’t be done using whatever shift planning method you currently prefer, but if the complexity of the task still overwhelms you, then consider trying scheduling software to ease the strain.
+There’s nothing involved in this process that can’t be done using manual techniques, but if the complexity still overwhelms you, consider shift planning software to ease the strain.